Dric/wp-activity/readme.txt

 - Spanish (Thx to Cscean - translated up to v1.3)
 - Romanian (Thx to Web Geeks - translated up to v1.7)
 - Dutch (Thx to Tom - translated up to v1.8.1)
+- Swedish (Thx to Per Söderman - translated up to v1.9.2)
 - Russian (Thx to Semyon Nikiforov - partially translated)

 (If you translated my plugin, please send the translated .po file at cedric@driczone.net )